REGISTER IN PERSON! ONLINE REGISTRATION IS NOW CLOSED.

 You've concentrated on building a farm business that fits you, developed basic skills in financial recordkeeping, and can produce out a few simple reports.
 Now it's time to understand how the numbers associated with your business can be used to improve management decisions.
 Are products priced correctly?
 Are various enterprises making or losing money?
 Have you chosen markets that will generate the most profit?
 Will cash be available to pay for expenses when you need it?
 Do you have the information you need to make sound equipment or other capital purchases?
 How profitable is your farm operation over time?

 Jody Padgham, co-author of Fearless Farm Finances, supported by Becky Rondy, co-owner of Green Edge Organic Gardens, will introduce numerous ways in which your financial records can be refined and used to explore these and other issues.
-You’ll leave this workshop with worksheets and other tools to manage your operation profitably.
+Leave this workshop with a copy of Fearless Farm Finances, worksheets, and other tools to help manage your operation profitably.

 10:00 a.m. -5:00 p.m.